ThibautGery/docker-logging-example/article.md

 not lose any logs because the Docker engine buffers the messages not sent.
 They are sent again when Fluentd is back online.

-Finally, since 1.9 version you can show labels and environment variable with the logging driver of Docker.
+Finally, since Docker 1.9 you can show labels and environment variable with the logging driver of Docker.
 In our example, we added : `service: nginx` and it will be shown in Kibana.